In Depth Baby Product Reviews Led by a Pediatrician

 Does It Need To Be Portable?

 Some parents want a bassinet right next to their bed; that is the only place they plan to use it.
 Finding a larger or more substantial bassinet might be the ticket for those who want something less portable.
 Alternatively, many parents might want the convenience of moving their baby's sleep space from room to room to allow for frequent rests and napping while remaining close by.
-Determining if you want a bassinet you can move from one space to another, be it room or home, will swiftly narrow your options down.
+Determining if you want a bassinet, you can move from one space to another, be it a room or home, and your options will swiftly narrow down.

 How Much Can You Spend?